 - Start of home production of soap and detergents

-I still have a lot of plastic stuff in my house: dustbins, mugs-buckets-containers in the bathroom for bathing, milk is delivered home from a farmer in a plastic bag, most of the toys… and I do not have any good idea how to Get rid of them all so I would love to hear hints from!
-Do you have any problem with your plastic products that you would like to replace with a more Eco-friendly one?
+I still have a lot of plastic stuff in my house: dustbins, mugs-buckets-containers in the bathroom for bathing, milk is delivered home from a farmer in a plastic bag, most of the toys… and I do not plan to get rid of them all straight away.
+Using them till they’re usable, that’s my point!
+Do you have any problem with plastic in your home?
+How would you manage it?
 Share it and pass it on!

 Our Planet’s Oceans will soon be filled with plastic instead of fish!
 We are slowly killing our eco-system and ourselves being part of it.
 Join the 8th year edition of the Chennai Coastal Cleanup, South India’s largest awareness drive to create sensitize the public on the impact of plastics on planet and health.
 1500 volunteers including 300 individuals and 35 organizations signed up so far.
 Be a part of it!